mkaufmaner/sequelize-v4-connection-pooling-error/README.md

 Subsequently, acquired connections that are an instance of an error never get destroyed in their respective pool!

-I ended up decoupling the request and process to diagnose this.
-Where I had a client making several simultaneous request.
-I set a break point accordingly in the generic pool when a connection is acquired and all of the pooled resources are `ALLOCATED` error objects.
+I ended up decoupling the request and process to diagnose this problem.
+This consisted of a client process making several simultaneous HTTP requests to a process which would query the database.
+I set a break point accordingly in the generic pool where a connection is acquired when the `Unhandled rejection TimeoutError: ResourceRequest timed out` started appearing.
+As you can see below all of the pool entries are `ALLOCATED` error objects.

 ![Errored Pool 1](https://github.com/mkaufmaner/sequelize-v4-connection-pooling-error/raw/master/misc/errored_pool_1.png "Errored Pool 1")

 ![Errored Pool 1](https://github.com/mkaufmaner/sequelize-v4-connection-pooling-error/raw/master/misc/errored_pool_2.png "Errored Pool 1")

 ## Fix

+The changes below allow for the pool to recover from its errored state.

 https://github.com/sequelize/sequelize/blame/v4/lib/dialects/abstract/connection-manager.js#L162
 ```js